 From the bride’s bouquet to the groom’s boutonnière, the couple can enjoy wonderful embellishments on their wedding day.
 A lot of couples strive to have matching designs or colours across their accessories too, which makes for a wonderful harmonized look.
 So here are some of our favourite traditional wedding jewellery and accessories for him and her.

 Traditionally, the bride tends to have far more choice concerning headwear.
 Wedding veils seem to be the norm, for they come in a range of lengths and styles depending on fashion and culture.
 Similar to the veil is a decorative net or art deco style bonnet, which also come in an array of designs.
 But many brides also opt for headpieces such as tiaras, headbands, hair clips and combs.
-For the groom, there does not tend to be any jewellery headwear pieces available, so the groom and his groomsmen typically wear hats.
+For the groom, there doesn’t tend to be any jewellery headwear pieces available, so the groom and his groomsmen typically wear hats.

 Above, clockwise from the top-left: Scalloped Edge and Embroidery Veil | Garden Tiara in Silver with White Pearls | Swarovski Crystal and Pearl Enchantment Headdress by Fabledreams | Top Hats by Stephen Bishop Menswear